 The name Guadalquivir means “Great River” in Arabic.
 And what a great river it is!
-At 657 kilometers, Guadalquivir is the second-longest river flowing within Spanish borders.
+At 657 kilometres, Guadalquivir is the second-longest river flowing within Spanish borders.

 In Andalusia, the Guadalquivir runs through the city of Seville, and has historically been a major waterway for import and export of goods throughout Europe and to the Americas.

-Today, the port of Seville is still a major site for cargo transportation.
-There are also several famous bridges crossing over the Guadalquivir, one of the oldest being Roman bridge of Córdoba.
+There are also several famous bridges crossing over the Guadalquivir, one of the oldest being the Roman bridge of Córdoba.
 Other bridges of interest include the Puente del Alamillo, Puente de Isabel II and Puente del Centenario.
-One of the best ways to see all of these amazing bridges is in fact, from below!
+One of the best ways to see all of these amazing bridges is in fact, from below, as you paddle underneath them and see views not privy to anyone else.

 The Sella River is located in the northwest of Spain, and runs through the Picos-de-Europa National Park.
 It then reaches the Bay of Biscay, and finally empties into the Atlantic Ocean in Ribadesella.